 Germination behaviour of Guizotia abyssinica (L.f.)
 Cass.
 (Niger) as influenced by some special treatments, Sumeet Dwivedi

-Sumeet Dwivedi, Ujjain Institute of Pharmaceutical Sciences, India
+Ujjain Institute of Pharmaceutical Sciences

 Purpose: The purpose of this paper is to investigate the germination behaviour of Guizotia abyssinica (L.f.)
 Cass.
 (Asteraceae) commonly known as Ramtil (H) and Niger (E).
 It is an important oil-yielding plant, known for its medicinal as well as commercial value and special treatments.